The Rules of the (G)ame for Empirical-based Enterprise Evolution

 Improvement

-- An Improvement represents an enhancement to the Arena Product, to the work system within the Arena or both.
+- An Improvement represents an enhancement to the Arena Product.
+This includes improvements of the work system within the Arena.

 - Each Improvement can exist in one of three states: In the Arena Backlog, pulled by a Team, or done.